readthedocs/ethicalads.io/content/posts/2024-niche-ad-targeting.md

-Title: Niche Targetine: Using embeddings for contextual ad targeting
+Title: Using embeddings in production with Postgres & Django for niche ad targeting
 Date: Apr 2, 2024
 description: How we built better contextual ad targeting using PostgreSQL, Django, and embeddings which are a way to encode the "relatedness" of text and pages for use in machine learning.
 tags: content-targeting, engineering